sourcedelica/unix-cb/README.md

 CB was part of Skynet, a multi-line BBS package.
 [Morrison Hotel](http://bbslist.textfiles.com/714/oldschool.html).
 Morrison Hotel was the first (and regrettably, only) Skynet BBS, based in Orange County, CA in the mid-late 80s

 A number of chat systems based on the Unix-CB user interface were developed in the 90s, including [Unix-CB](https://github.com/ggrossman/unix-cb) by Gary Grossman (which was used by [Vrave](http://hyperreal.org/raves/vrave/).
-If you want to see what it was like there is a running replica called Enormous Trousers at telnet://chat.f4.ca:6623.
+If you want to see what it was like there is a running replica called Enormous Trousers.
+At your command line run `telnet chat.f4.ca 6623`.

 Unix-CB uses System V IPC for communication, shared memory and synchonization.